 From the sound of the ball hitting the table to the feel of it bouncing off your bat, the satisfaction of a well-placed shot, the sensation of your first spin, the power of a smash, or more simply the fun of keeping a rally going, table tennis is a sport of thrills, concentration and spending time together.

-What is table tennis?
+What is Table Tennis?

 When serving, the ball has to bounce on each side of the net.
 If it touches the net, it is a "let" and the player serves again.
 Diagonal serves are only obligatory in doubles (games with four players).
 After the service, a let will not make any difference to the game and the ball must be played normally.

-Table tennis: what are the benefits?
+Table Tennis: What are the Benefits?

 You'll love how easy it is to get into free ping pong: no matter your level of fitness, you can do it.
 It's the ideal fun activity if you want to take up a sport or get back into sport and, the more you do it, the more physical and sporty things will get.
 As table tennis is such a physical, technical activity, you'll develop your reflexes and concentration.

 The repeated fast, dynamic movements work your calves and thighs intensely.
 However, it's more relaxed if you're just hitting a ball about with friends or family, making it perfect if you want to play with children from age 5 and up or spend time with the grandparents.

 We haven't covered everything, but now that you know the basics, why not share your experiences with us?
-Tell us the story of your grandad teaching you to serve, or the most unusual place you've played!CHECK OUR TABLE TENNIS RANGE
+Tell us the story of your grandad teaching you to serve, or the most unusual place you've played!